What to Do If Your Wallet is Lost or Stolen

 3. Cancel credit cards

-Here are the numbers of some of the biggest credit card companies:
+Here are the numbers for the big credit card companies:

 • American Express: 1-800-992-3404